edwinb/Idris2-boot/docs/tutorial/interp.rst

 that only well-typed programs can be represented.
 We'll index the representations of expressions by their type, **and** the types of local variables (the context).
-The context can be represented using the ``Vect`` data type, and as it will be used regularly it will be represented as an implicit argument.
-To do so we define everything in a ``using`` block (keep in mind that everything after this point needs to be indented so as to be inside the ``using`` block):
+The context can be represented using the ``Vect`` data type, so we'll need to import ``Data.Vect`` at the top of our source file:

 .. code-block:: idris

-    using (G:Vect n Ty)
+    import Data.Vect

 Expressions are indexed by the types of the local variables, and the type of the expression itself:

 .. code-block:: idris